BrendelGroup/AEGeAn/docs/api.rst

 .. c:type:: AgnInferExonsVisitor

   Implements the GenomeTools ``GtNodeVisitor`` interface.
 This is a node visitor used for inferring exon features when only CDS and UTR features are provided explicitly.
-See the `class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnInferExonsVisitor.h>`_.
+See the `AgnInferExonsVisitor class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnInferExonsVisitor.h>`_.

 .. c:function:: GtNodeStream* agn_infer_exons_stream_new(GtNodeStream *in, GtLogger *logger)